 The only way to retire in Singapore is to own Incoming Generating Assets.
-In Part 1, I have discussed how you can use optimally leveraged and discounted property to generate good income for your retirement.
+I have discussed how you can use optimally leveraged and discounted property to generate good income for your retirement.
 However, there is a problem.

 Real Estate Investment Trust is the modern secret asset which consistently delivers good returns to the wealthy.
 The good news is that unlike physical real estate, which requires large capital outlay, any one of us can participate in REIT investment in Singapore.